Mosharrafkhan/Cook-Book-Connect/README.md

-# Cook-Book-Connect:  It is a cooking project where tou can cook food delicious.
+# Cook-Book-Connect:  It is a cooking project where you can cook food delicious.